Death and inheritance in Norway

 Normally, burial or cremation takes place within ten days of the death.
 For cremation, the ashes must be buried or scattered within six months of the death.

-The Norwegian national insurance authority, NAV, may award a funeral grant in some cases.
-This is needs-tested and, in order to apply for this, the deceased must have been a member of the Norwegian national insurance scheme.
+NAV may award a funeral grant in some cases.
+The grant is needs-tested and, in order to apply for this, the deceased must have been a member of the Norwegian national insurance scheme.
 Special regulations apply when the death occurs outside Norway.
 There are also special regulations when the death is the result of an occupational injury.
-If necessary, contact NAV to find out more about the regulations.
+If you want to find out more about the regulations regarding a funeral grant, contact NAV.

 Expenses connected with a death abroad